maxlaverse/terraform-provider-bitwarden/docs/resources/attachment.md

 ### Optional

-- `content` (String) Path to the content of the attachment.
+- `content` (String) Content of the attachment
-- `content_hash` (String) Calculated SHA1 hash of the attachment.
-This can be specified to ensure update of attachment if changed on disk.
+- `content_hash` (String) Calculated SHA1 hash of the attachment uploaded from `dynamic_file`.
+This can be specified to ensure update of attachment if `dynamic_file` changes on disk.
+Also, a special value `ignore` can be specified, and the attachment will not be updated when `content_hash` changes are detected.
+- `dynamic_file` (String) File Path to the attachment, for use when it may not be known or created until apply.
 - `file` (String) Path to the content of the attachment.
 - `file_name` (String) File name.
 This is required if specifying `content` in a resource.